Jerry Denstorff

-Jerry Denstorff (born December 25, 1936) is a former American football player and coach.
+Jerry Denstorff (born December 25, 1936) is an American former football player and coach.
 He served as the head football coach at Bloomsburg University of Pennsylvania from 1968 to 1970, compiling a record of 10–13–1.

 He played college football at Louisiana State University in 1954 and 1955 before transferring to Evansville College.
-Following a successful Senior (1959) campaign, Denstorff was named 1st team "All-ICC".
+Following a successful senior campaign in 1959, Denstorff was named 1st team "All-Indiana Collegiate Conference".

-After leaving, Bloomsburg State; Denstorff began a 19-year career as the Head Coach in his hometown (Rockport, Indiana); he retired with a career HS coaching record of 153-76 (.668), 7 Conference titles and a State Finalist berth in the 1988 season as the Rebels finished the year at 12-2.
+After leaving Bloomsburg, Denstorff began a 19-year stint as the head football coach at South_Spencer_High_School in Reo, Indiana.
+He retired with a career high school football coaching record of 153–76 (.668), seven conference titles and a state finals berth in the 1988 season, when the Rebels finished the year at 12–2.